 My chickens have had this problem from day one.
 They THROW their food everywhere.
 They stick their pecky little beaks into the grain and just start flinging and chucking everything out of the feeder.

 I used to give them organic grain but for some reason that particular food REALLY threw them into a food throwing frenzy.
 So I switched back to organic pellet chicken feed hoping it would slow down the daily food fights.

 It did not.
 Exhibit "A".

 I even put a pan under their feeder to catch a lot of what they flung.
 Sometimes they'd eat out of that pan, but once it hit the floor of the coop they wanted nothing to do with their food.
 So it was a HUGE waste.
 I was having to go up to the feed store twice as often as I should have.

-So when a reader (I can’t remember who exactly but I DO thank her) suggested I try this homemade PVC feeder I figured I’d give it a shot.
-A girl needs her beauty rest and it wasn’t going to happen until this food situation was figured out.
+So I made myself a homemade PVC feeder.
+A girl needs her beauty rest and it wasn't going to happen until this food situation was figured out.

 Basically I made a long tube that gets filled with feed.
 That runs to another small, upward facing tube.
 The angle and length of the feeding tube prevents the chickens from being able to partake in the food fling.